Rpoddar1953/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

+My idea was to create an a device that can attach to any physical book and read outloud from the book as well as define words from the book.
+I thought this might be beneficial to use for people who prefer physical books instead of electronic copies.
+It might also be benefical for people who are blind or for children learning to read.

+My paper prototype includes:
+* A flat area on which the book can sit on
+* A screen that tells you what book you are reading an what page you are on
+* A button to define a word
+* A button to read a sentence outloud

 **b.
 Make a video of your paper display in action.**

+Here is a video where I explain my paper prototype: https://drive.google.com/file/d/1Kmd6Tmdv391CoiQYNfok6ex1KDjBQNYM/view?usp=sharing

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+I made the base of the prototype large enough that it can fit a standard novel on it.
+I wanted the buttons and screens to be on one side so that it wouldn't feel too bulky.

 ### Part D
 ### Materiality